Improve Executive Presence in the Digital Era

 The significance of punctuality in the workplace is instilled in us early on in our lives, and its relevance remains constant in our professional lives.

+Why is punctuality important in the workplace?
 Punctuality at work informs many aspects of Executive Presence.
-Being on time helps you to establish a good reputation and allows others to trust you.
+Being on time helps you establish a good reputation and allows others to trust you.
 When you are punctual, your professional image appears polished and organized, rather than hurried and haphazard.
 Above all, it’s simply the professional standard to be consistently punctual.
 Yet many people still fail to meet this standard.

 First Impressions: Interviews & Initial Meetings